Raymi306/python-tutorial-codeblocks/app/templates/10_first_steps.md

 {{input_noop}}
 ```

-This is boring because it doesn't do anything.
+By itself, input is rather boring as it doesn't appear to do much; We give the program text, and it immediately discards it.
-It returns what we typed in to it, and in the interpreter, it will print that return value out for you.
-However, this doesn't let us manipulate it in any way.
-What we need is a way to store that information for later, so that we can manipulate it in some other way.
+What we need is a way to store the text for later, so that we can manipulate it in some other way.

 ```py
 {{input_and_print}}
 ```

-Here, we are assigning the result of input, the *return value*, to a variable that we decided to call 'my_variable'.
+Here, we are assigning the result of input, the *return value*, to a variable that we decided to call 'my\_variable'.
 A variable is a label matched to information that it stores.
-The label can be used to retrieve the data, and can also be pointed at different types of data.
+The label can be used to retrieve the data at a later point in our program.
 You can call your labels whatever you like, so long as it adheres to certain rules in Python regarding naming things.
 You want to be sure to not reuse an important name, such as with a statement like `print = input()`.
-This would hide the built-in function `print` with whatever string input returns, and will likely lead to confusion.
+This would hide the built-in function `print` with whatever string input returns, and will likely lead to confusion with anyone reading the code later.
 Generally speaking, a variable's label, or name, can have any character from a-z A-Z, and the digits 0-9, so long as the digit is NOT the first character in the name.
 The underscore character '\_' is commonly used in lieu of spaces, which are not allowed in variable names.
 So what do we do with our newly defined variable?